About the College of Agriculture

 brings together scientists, students, and many others to impact the lives of people in Indiana, the nation, and the world.
 Our common goal is to achieve outcomes in agriculture that benefit people everywhere.

-reaches all 92 Indiana counties to transform lives and livelihoods through research-based education.
+reaches all 92 Indiana counties to strengthen lives and livelihoods through research-based education.

 The College of Agriculture's International Programs in Agriculture (IPIA)